 It is best to ask the breeder about the feeding schedule and feeder rotation that your beardie is used to.

 If you want to make adjustments, you should do so gradually.
-Abruptly changing the food of your beardie may upset its stomach.
+Abruptly changing the

 Further, make sure that the insects are gut loaded and that the fruits and vegetables are not spoiled.

 It is possible that a bearded dragon has diarrhea when the lighting and heating in the enclosure are incorrect.
 If the